Go to Next Chapter -- Return to Contents/Index

 “I’m going to help her take a nap,” Drew responded in quick pursuit.

 “Remember this one word:” Sam called after them now “litter!
-If Neva gets pregnant, she won’t just be carrying a baby, she’ll have a litter, not roadside but as in kittens--several, capiche?”
+If Neva gets pregnant, she won’t just be carrying a baby, she’ll have a litter, not the roadside kind but kittens—several of them, capiche?”

 Castaway and vagabond,